|

 up if he was hanged and lead to an unpleasant mess, so instead he served 12

 years of his life sentence.) and finally Ruth Ellis who was hanged.
-Click here for full details of her
+Click here for

-If you can square the actual punishments to their crimes and see any proportionality
+If you can square the actual punishments to their crimes and see any

-in them, you are doing better than me!
+proportionality in them, you are doing better than me!

 Back to Contents page.
 Timeline of hanging in Britain.
 History of British judicial hanging.